-Do you work with photos and related marketing materials that are managed in Content Server?
+Do you work with photos and related marketing materials that are managed in Content Suite?
 Wouldn't it be nice if there was a “lightboard-like” capability to present many photos at the same time?
 Think you could find what you were looking more quickly?

 Or, do you work with documents written in languages that use 8-bit character sets?
 Wouldn't it be nice if you could render them to PDF correctly, where the fonts are legible?
 Think your PDFs might be more useful?